 If you’ve got healthy teeth and gums, you’re able to eat well and enjoy good food.
 However, keeping your teeth and gums in top condition requires a certain amount of care and attention.
 There are a number of different problems that can occur that will affect your oral health.
 Age can also be a factor.
 It’s not all doom and gloom, however, because there are things you can do to keep your teeth strong.
-Regular visits to the dentist are going to be at the top of the list, along with regular brushing and flossing.
+Regular visits to the Dentist in Syracuse are going to be at the top of the list, along with regular brushing and flossing.
 Here are a few more tips to help you look after your teeth.

 Brush Your Teeth Effectively